SecurePortals/SecPort-Setup/README.md

 >Python is an object-oriented scripting language that in recent years has become popular for backend processing and web services.

 ## What is Django?
->Django is a relational database framework that responds to Python and simplifies interactions with the database
+>Django is a relational database framework that responds to Python and simplifies interactions with the database.

 ## Why Python and Django over other workflows?
 >Python is easy to learn and reduces development time considerably.
 Django is also free Open-Source which allows us to develop Web Applications without paying for costly software.